vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/181/03_A_vAM.md

 pronoun yáḥ, which ends the clause.
 This is a remarkably odd position for a rel.

 pronoun, and since this supposed rel. cl. consists of nominative qualifiers of the subject of the main clause, ráthaḥ, it need not have been a relative clause at all: the whole of the vs. could simply be a main clause.
-I think the yáḥ got stuck pleonastically on the end of this pāda to provide a monosyllable to make a Triṣṭubh cadence.
+I think the yáḥ got stuck pleonastically+++(=redundant)+++ on the end of this pāda to provide a monosyllable to make a Triṣṭubh cadence.
 (Cf. VI.63.6, a Triṣṭubh that ends dhiṣṇi yā vām, likewise with a final monosyllable.)
 No harm is done by this last-ditch conversion of the string of epithets in cd into a nominal rel. clause, but it is a metrically driven afterthought in my opinion.
 It should certainly not be taken as a standard ex. of rel. cl. word order.

 The phrase mánaso jávīyān is an analytic version of manojū́- in 2c, there applied to the horses, not the chariot.